-The English Chess Federation is delighted to announce details of another brand new event – the Teesside International Women’s Invitation Chess Championship, supported by the English Chess Federation.
+The English Chess Federation is delighted to announce details of another brand new event – the Teesside International Women’s Invitational Chess Championship, supported by the English Chess Federation.
 The event runs from Thursday 20th – Friday 21st June 2019 at The Links Primary School, Teesside.
 The players are Agnieszka Milewska (Poland); Jo Hutchinson (England); Raphaele Schmitz-Hastings (France); Gulbahor Hamdamova (Uzbekistan); Rayelynn Posadas (Philippines).
 The format for Day One is an all-play-all tournament with 25 minutes on the clock.
 On Day Two, the chess players will work with groups of children at The Links Primary School, acting as mentors, tutors and role models.

 This event has many aims, including the creation of a new international tournament; impacting on the school children and community of Teesside; raising the profile of women’s chess and providing the children with role models; celebrating the contribution of overseas women to English chess.
 The players in this brand new Teesside International Women’s Invitation Chess Championship will be playing for the Vera Menchik Memorial Trophy.